Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Unsecured card issuers trust cardholders to make minimum payments on time.
 These issuers do not have a deposit to cushion the cost of defaults, making unsecured cards riskier than secured ones.

-That risk explains why consumers usually need at least fair credit to qualify for an unsecured card.
-Consumers with poor credit can get an unsecured card, but it likely will charge high interest rates and fees.
+This risk is why you typically need at least fair credit to qualify for an unsecured card.
+If your credit is poor, you can still get an unsecured card, but expect higher interest rates and fees.

 Issuers often convert secured cards into unsecured ones by refunding the deposit after a cardmember establishes a record of on-time payments (which usually takes about six months).
 Alternatively, a secured credit card issuer may increase a creditworthy cardmember’s spending limit without requiring an additional deposit.